rRemix/APlayer/FAQs.md

 7. **Can I sort tracks on APlayer?**

-No, you can't sort tracks on the app at the moment.
-But, this feature will be implemented soon.
+Yes, you can sort tracks on APlayer.
+To sort tracks;

+- Click on the first icon located at the top right of the app.
+- Choose the sorting option you desire, by clicking it.

 ---

 8. **Where can I find the APlayer's equalizer?**

 APlayer doesn't have its own equalizer.
 It uses your device's equalizer app.
 But you can access it from/on APlayer.
 The equalizer is located on the settings page.
+However, built-in equalizer will be available in the next update release.

 ---